decs/typeschema/README.md

   ): Promise<Infer<TSchema>>
   ```

-  Returns the validated data or throws a `ValidationIssue`
+  Returns the validated data or throws an `AggregateError`

 - `validate(schema, data)`